neondatabase/website/content/docs/connect/connection-pooling.md

 Enabling connection pooling in Neon requires adding a `-pooler` suffix to the compute endpoint ID, which is part of the hostname.
 Connection requests that specify the `-pooler` suffix use a pooled connection.
 Connections that do not specify the `-pooler` suffix connect to the database directly.

-To connect to a database with a pooled connection, add the `-pooler` suffix to the endpoint ID in the hostname, as shown:
+To connect to a database with a pooled connection, add the `-pooler` suffix to the endpoint ID, as shown:

 ```text
 postgres://casey:<password>@ep-square-sea-260584-pooler.us-east-2.aws.neon.tech/neondb